Botmock/utils/README.md

 # utils

+> this package is unstable and likely to undergo major API changes

 This module exposes utilities for handling data from the [Botmock API](https://docs.botmock.com/#introduction).

 It uses TypeScript and is installable by running: